 Cinema Classroom at the Avalon

-The four outstanding films selected for the 2015-16 program present inspirational stories of individuals from around the world whose powerful actions have advanced human rights and social justice.
+Our 2017-18 program includes six outstanding films sharing inspirational stories of individuals from around the world whose powerful actions have advanced human rights and social justice.

 All films are shown in the Avalon’s historic theater – the oldest operating movie house in DC – and are hosted by subject-matter experts who guide students through an engaging post-film discussion.
-Recent guests include distinguished civil rights activist Dorie Ladner and Oscar-winning directors Sean and Andrea Nix Fine.
+A short introduction to visual literacy is also provided before each film.
+Recent guests include Holocaust survivor Theodora Klayman and Oscar-winning directors Sean and Andrea Nix Fine.

 Praise for Cinema Classroom